 - dental crowns,

-Untreated periodontitis (gum disease) causes bone loss and makes soft tissues to pull away from teeth, creating empty spaces around them.
+64% of older adults have gum disease.
+Untreated periodontitis (gum disease) causes bone loss and makes soft tissues pull away from teeth, creating empty spaces around them.
+If this is especially severe, dentition can become mobile and loose over time.
 That’s why this is a leading reason for tooth loss.

 Bacteria and food debris then accumulates in the empty “pockets” and causes painful infections.
 The most common symptoms are inflammation, bad breath, and bleeding when brushing or flossing teeth.